CHEPROXIMITY/docker-aem/base-ubuntu-apache/README.md

 ### Document Root folders (www)
 * This is where you keep the `.htaccess` files.
 * This folder would mount to the `/var/www` folder in the container using the following `docker run ...` command.
+(Check [How to Run](https://github.com/CHEPROXIMITY/docker-aem/tree/develop/base-ubuntu-apache#how-to-run))
 * So, These files also are maintainable from outside the container.

 ### `dispatcher.any` file
 * This file is located in the `conf` folder and you are free to edit.
-* This `conf` folder would mount with the `/etc/apache2/conf` folder in the container.
+* This `conf` folder would mount with the `/etc/apache2/conf` folder in the container using the following `docker run ...` command.(Check [How to Run](https://github.com/CHEPROXIMITY/docker-aem/tree/develop/base-ubuntu-apache#how-to-run))
 * This file also can mainatain from outside.

 ### Dispatcher configuration files